bestit/flagception-contentful-activator/README.md

 * The contentful model type id as string
 * The field mappings as array ('name' and 'state') - Optional (default values are set)

-If you contentful model looks like this ...
+If your contentful model looks like this ...

 ```json
 {